George Jones: Commercial breakout (1959–1964)

+In 1959, Jones had his first number one on the Billboard country chart with "White Lightnin'", which was a more authentic rock and roll sound than his half-hearted rockabilly cuts.

-One aspect of Jones's early career was his success as a songwriter; he wrote or co-wrote many of his biggest hits during this period, several of which have become standards, such as "Window Up Above" (later a smash for Mickey Gilley in 1975) and "Seasons of My Heart" (a hit for Johnny Cash and also recorded by Willie Nelson and Jerry Lee Lewis).
-Jones wrote "Just One More" (also recorded by Cash), "Life To Go" (a top-five hit for Stonewall Jackson in 1959), "You Gotta Be My Baby", and "Don't Stop The Music" on his own and had a hand in writing "Color of the Blues" (covered by Loretta Lynn and Elvis Costello), "Tender Years", and "Tall, Tall Trees" (co-written with Roger Miller).
+Jones had early success as a songwriter.
+He wrote or co-wrote many of his biggest hits during this period, several of which became standards, such as "Window Up Above" (later a hit for Mickey Gilley in 1975) and "Seasons of My Heart" (a hit for Johnny Cash, and also recorded by Willie Nelson and Jerry Lee Lewis).
+Jones wrote "Just One More" (also recorded by Cash), "Life To Go" (a top-five hit for Stonewall Jackson in 1959), "You Gotta Be My Baby", and "Don't Stop The Music" on his own, and had a hand in writing "Color of the Blues" (covered by Loretta Lynn and Elvis Costello), "Tender Years", and "Tall, Tall Trees" (co-written with Roger Miller).
 Jones's most frequent songwriting collaborator was his childhood friend Darrell Edwards.

 Jones signed with United Artists in 1962, and immediately scored one of the biggest hits of his career, "She Thinks I Still Care".
-His voice had grown noticeably deeper during this period, and he began cultivating the singing style that became uniquely his own.
-During his stint with UA, Jones recorded tribute albums to Hank Williams and Bob Wills, and cut an album of duets with Melba Montgomery, including the hit "We Must Have Been Out of Our Minds".
-Jones was also well on his way to gaining a reputation as a notorious hell-raiser.
-In his Rolling Stone tribute, Merle Haggard recalls:
+His voice had grown deeper during this period, and he began cultivating his own singing style.
+During his stint with UA, Jones recorded albums of Hank Williams and Bob Wills songs, and cut an album of duets with Melba Montgomery, including the hit "We Must Have Been Out of Our Minds".
+Jones was also gaining a reputation as a hell-raiser.
+In his Rolling Stone tribute, Merle Haggard recalled: